HoussemDellai/aks-course/_appgateway_websockets/Readme.md

-# Testing websockets with Azure Application Gateway and AKS
+# Testing websockets with Azure Application Gateway (AGIC), Application Gateway for Containers (AGC) and AKS

-This repository contains a sample application and configuration for testing WebSocket support with Azure Application Gateway and Azure Kubernetes Service (AKS).
-The sample application is a simple WebSocket echo server that can be deployed to AKS, and the Application Gateway is configured to route WebSocket traffic to the AKS cluster.
+This repository contains a sample application and configuration for testing WebSocket support with Azure Application Gateway, Application Gateway for Containers, and Azure Kubernetes Service (AKS).
+The sample application is a simple WebSocket echo server that can be deployed to AKS.
+The Application Gateway is configured to route WebSocket traffic to the AKS cluster through AGIC.

 ## Instructions

-1. Deploy the AKS cluster and Application Gateway (AGIC) using the provided Terraform configuration in the `infra` directory.
+1. Deploy the AKS cluster, Application Gateway with AGIC and Application Gateway for Containers (AGC) using the provided Terraform configuration in the `infra` directory.

 ```sh
 terraform init